CookEditors/NOS/_posts/2015-08-26-gems-glow-with-blood.md

 {: .chapternumber .no_toc}

 ###The Czech
-{: .chaptertitle }
+{: .chaptertitle}

 I came back again with two whiskey-and-waters.
 By now she’d even taken off her shoes and stockings.
 She was the type who needed very little urging to make herself at home.
 Her nasturtium-shade suit was wrinkled.

 But on her I could stand a mouth painted on crooked or lipstick on her teeth.
 She sat down, held the drink in her hand and rubbed her bare feet together to warm them by friction.
 “It’s good to relax.
 I haven’t had a moment’s peace for a week.
 Dodging all the time.
 I feel absolutely safe with you.”

 “That’s my trouble with women.
-They feel too safe with me.”
+They feel too safe with me.”ß

 She said, “Renny won’t think this is nice, your changing his plans by taking me here.”